lightningrodlabs/we-tauri/docs/technical-spec.md

 	- Identified by the hash of the applet entry all throughout the code.
 	- `AppletStore` is a TS class that given an applet exposes relevant queries.
 - Applet Bundles
-  - Identified by appletBundleHash which is the devhub happ_release_entry_hash.
+  - Identified by appletBundleHash which is the hash of the AppEntry in the appstore.
 	- `AppletBundlesStore` is a TS class that can fetch or install applet bundles.
 - Groups
   - Identified by the groupDnaHash.